feibis/adspotfinder/content/posts/boilerplate.md

 ## Beyond the Code

-Adspotfinder includes thoughtful features that make a difference:
+Litelocker includes thoughtful features that make a difference:

 ### Email System